tiagoandresvaz/tiagoandresvaz.github.io/experience/index.md

 # Experience and Projects Done

-During Covid-19 pandemics I had to compile my work as a Computer Scientist.
-To share it with other people around the world in projects that I am (or might be) involved.

 I hope that my readers here, are also creating amazing software!

 {{< admonition note "Special Motivation" >}}
-I have built this website to learn Hugo (a very nice static website creator coded using "Go").
+I've built this website to learn **Hugo** (the static website creator coded using "Go" language).

-This site is published at **github.io**, a free place to host web content like this!
+This site is published at github.io, a free place to host web content like this!
 {{< /admonition >}}

 Here you will find: